 Grace Charitable Trust currently provides 4 school buses, which take children to and from school.
 The life expectancy of a bus is approximately seven years.
 Travelling daily on pot-holed roads and through monsoon rains takes it’s toll on the buses.
 Maintenance costs can be quite high, punctures are a regular occurrence, then there are the … Continue reading School Buses

 Building a safe place to learn and play In order to encourage children to attend school and to keep their interest and motivation high it was important that Grace Charitable Trust enlisted the help of their parents.
 Adivasi (indigenous tribes) are from the most disadvantaged classes, they have long been living in poverty on the … Continue reading Tuition Centres

 Each year, in February, Grace Charitable Trust organizes a special week-long adventure for supporters and interested parties to come and see first-hand the works of the charity.
-If you would like to visit us to learn more about the works we do please register your interest or sign up for our 2021 supporters trip now. … Continue reading Jungle Adventure
+Due to the global pandemic there wasn’t a supporters trip in 2021 or 2022.
+Demand for our 2023 supporters trip will be high so register your interest now … Continue reading Jungle Adventure